vincentjorgensen/k3d-calico-metallb/README.md

 <!-- TOC --><a name="installation"></a>
 # Installation

-Currently, I have only developed k3d-calico-metallb (KCM) for MacOS.
+I have developed k3d-calico-metallb (KCM) for MacOS.

 <!-- TOC --><a name="macos"></a>
 ## MacOS

 1. Install [Docker Desktop](https://www.docker.com/products/docker-desktop/).

-    It also works nominally with [Rancher
+    It also works with [Rancher
     Desktop](https://docs.rancherdesktop.io/getting-started/installation/), but
-    I've noticed that it far less performant with Rancher.
+    I've noticed that it far less performant than Docker.
 For example, with Docker, I can run four, sometimes more, small clusters.
 With Rancher, even with small clusters, I am unable to deploy more than two.

 1. Install [K3D](https://k3d.io/stable/#releases).